trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 })(window, window.jQuery, window.moment);
 {% endhighlight %}

-Adding/updating a post in git or on CloudCannon will add it to our status page.
+Adding/updating a post in Git or on CloudCannon will add it to our status page.
 Alternatively, recent incidents could be implementing using a Jekyll plugin and a daily compile.

 ![Displaying the incidents](/img/blog/status-page/incidents.png){: .screenshot srcset="/img/blog/status-page/incidents.png 800w, /img/blog/status-page/incidents@2x.png 1600w"}